 - Threats to personal devices and larger networks are changing every day.
 NGFWs have the flexibility to protect devices and companies from a much broader spectrum of intrusions than ever before.

 - A NGFW can provide what we call compensating controls in light of GDPR.
-So in the event you have a breach and the ICO ask “what are you doing to protect your data and systems?” you can answer by telling them you have invested in a security system that does A, B, C, X, Y, Z. This shows you have taken sensible steps to protect your data within the reasonable limitations of your business.
+In the event you have a breach and the ICO ask “what are you doing to protect your data and systems?” you can let them know you have invested in a security system that does A, B, C, X, Y, Z. This shows you have taken sensible steps to protect your data within the reasonable limitations of your business.